 - It tells you if the recruiter cares about the client’s well-being, and by extension yours

 3. Research the Recruiter’s Legitimacy by Inspecting Their Brand

 One of the best ways to know how real a recruiter is being with you is to really investigate their brand.
 Start by digging through their website.
 Is it full of testimonials that sound specific, not fictional?
 Knowing that the company has served others well in the past, on both your side and side offering you the opportunity, is key to assessing your recruiter.
 Pay attention to the company’s marketing prowess.
-If their site and materials look good and works well, it’s a sign that they are successful enough to invest in looking successful.
+If their site and materials look good and work well, it’s a sign that they are successful enough to invest in looking successful.

 Also, do they have a great many job orders, and are those job orders attractive rather than off-putting?
 The last thing an urbane doctor who has expressed specific locations for work wants is to hear about are the ten opportunities you represent in places very distant and different than what they want.
 If your recruiter tries to pitch far-flung locations to you, that could mean they aren’t invested enough in the regions you do care about.

 Keep these points in mind when talking to a recruiter, because if the only questions you ask are about medical practice, you’re setting yourself up for wasted time.
 Go deeper than just practice details and your search will more likely be the success you want and need.